dceejay/RedMap/README.md

         opt: { opacity:1.0, attribution:"&copy; University of Texas" }
     };

+#### To add a Lat/Lon Graticule overlay

+in a function node:

+    msg.payload.command.grid = {
+        showGrid: true,
+        opt: {
+			showLabel:true,
+			dashArray: [5, 5],
+			fontColor: "#aaa"
+		}
+    };
+see https://github.com/cloudybay/leaflet.latlng-graticule for more details about options and demo.

 #### To clear a layer from the map

     msg.payload.command.clear = "name of your layer/overlay to remove";